wvchallenges/se-challenge-expenses/margaret/README.md

 ## Installation

-Application was built using ruby 2.3.0p0, so check ruby version using `ruby -v`, otherwise add to rvm by using `$ rvm install 2.3.0` then `$ rvm use 2.3.0`.
+Margaret was built using ruby 2.3.0, so check ruby version using `ruby -v`, otherwise add to rvm by using `$ rvm install 2.3.0` then `$ rvm use 2.3.0`.
 If you are missing rvm then please visit [The Rvm Site](https://rvm.io/rvm/install) for installation instructions for your machine.

 Ensure you have rails by running `$ rails -v`.
 This is built on _rails 4.2.6_ so if uninstalled, run `gem install rails -v 4.2.6`.